Kingdom of Yugoslavia: Constituent assembly to dictatorship

 One of the few laws successfully passed by the Provisional Representation was the electoral law for the constituent assembly.
 During the negotiations that preceded the foundation of the new state, it had been agreed that voting would be secret and based on universal suffrage.
 It had not occurred to them that universal might include women until the beginning of a movement for women's suffrage appeared with the creation of the new state.
 The Social Democrats and the Slovenian People's Party supported women's suffrage but the Radicals opposed it.
 The Democratic Party was open to the idea but not committed enough to make an issue of it so the proposal fell.
 Proportional Representation was accepted in principle but the system chosen (d'Hondt with very small constituencies) favored large parties and parties with strong regional support.

 The election was held on 28 November 1920.
 When the votes were counted the Democratic Party had won the most seats, more than the Radicals – but only just.
 For a party that had been so dominant in the Provisional Representation, that amounted to a defeat.
 Further it had done rather badly in all former Austria-Hungarian areas.
 That undercut the party's belief that its centralization policy represented the will of the Yugoslav people as a whole.
 The Radicals had done no better in that region but this presented them far less of a problem because they had campaigned openly as a Serbian party.

-The most dramatic gains had been made by the two anti-system parties.
-The Croatian Republican Peasant Party's leadership had been released from prison only as the election campaign began to get underway.
+The most dramatic gains had been made by the two anti-system parties: the Croatian Republican Peasant Party (HRSS) and the Communist Party of Yugoslavia (KPJ).
+The leadership of the HRSS had been released from prison only as the election campaign began to get underway.
 According to Gligorijević, this had helped them more than active campaigning.
+The other gainers were the communists, who had done especially well in the wider Macedonia region, Montenegro, and in the larger cities elsewhere.

-The Croatian community (that had in a timid way tried to express the discontent that Croatian Republican Peasant Party mobilized) had been too tainted by their participation in government and was all but eliminated.
-The other gainers were the communists who had done especially well in the wider Macedonia region.
+The Croatian Union party, that had in a timid way tried to express the discontent that the Croatian Republican Peasant Party mobilized, had been too tainted by their participation in government, and was all but eliminated.
 The remainder of the seats were taken up by smaller parties that were at best skeptical of the centralizing platform of the Democratic Party.